SaxionMechatronics/px4_offboard_lowlevel/instructions/demo.md

 ```

 ## 4. Start flying
-Enabling the trigger will cause the robot to crash, because the robot will anticipate an impulse but none is actually applied.

 1. Take off in position mode.
 2. Use ``ros2 topic echo /fmu/out/vehicle_odometry`` to monitor the UAVs current position.
 3. Send a setpoint at the current position (Flip Y and Z sign), for example: